WPBeginner

 Note: Deleting revisions will not stop WordPress from saving revisions for your future posts.

 We hope that this article helped you understand how to use post revisions to undo changes in WordPress.
-You may also want to see our tips on creating a killer editorial calendar in WordPress.
+You may also want to see our guide on how to auto-schedule your WordPress blog posts or our expert picks of the best Gutenberg-friendly WordPress themes.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.